mickeypearce/oradew-vscode/README.md

 **Setup**

 - `Initialize Workspace` - Create configuration files: `dbconfig.json` and `oradewrc.json`, create workspace folder structure and initialize git repository when starting from scratch (new workspace).
 Clear logs, package and scripts: prepare workspace for a new version/feature when executed in a non-empty workspace.
-- `Import All Source from DB` - Create Source files from DB objects
+- `Create Source from DB` - Create Source files from DB objects and import

 **Build**

-- `Compile Changes to DB` (F6) - Compile changed Source objects (working tree) to DB
+- `Compile Changed Files` (F6) - Compile changed Source files (working tree) to DB
 - `Compile Current File` - Compile Source object (or any file with a single SQL or PL/SQL statement)
 - `Run Current File as Script` (F5) - Execute a SQL script (with SQL\*Plus or SQLcl)
 - `Run Selected Statement` (Ctrl+Enter) - Execute a SQL query or PL/SQL statement with autoCommit and dbms_output enabled